Stormwater Facility Maintenance & Inspection

 Looking for help and tips on how to maintain your stormwater facility?
 Find and download the appropriate maintenance fact sheet for your property!

-A property owner of any stormwater management system is required to have an easement and maintenance agreement with the County for the stormwater management systems.
+A property owner of any stormwater management system is required to have an easement or right of entry and a maintenance agreement with the County for all stormwater management systems on their property.

-The table below provides links to blank easement and covenant documents.
-Developers and property owners should use these documents when creating new easements and covenants for their stormwater facilities.
-The easement and covenant templates are used on all stormwater facilities throughout the County and should not be modified.
+The table below provides links to blank easement, right of entry and covenant documents.
+Developers and property owners should use these documents when creating new easements, rights of entry, and covenants for their stormwater facilities.
+The templates are used on all stormwater facilities throughout the County and should not be modified.
 There are specific documents for residential and non-residential properties.

-Because stormwater easements and covenants are legally binding documents, all property owners of stormwater management systems should have a copy of the stormwater easement and covenant for their property.
+Because easements, rights of entry, and covenants are legally binding documents, all property owners of stormwater management systems should keep copies of the documents related to their property.
 Developers should provide these documents to the property management company or HOA after transferring ownership.

 If you need to obtain a copy of the recorded stormwater covenant or easement for your property, please visit the Montgomery County Circuit Court Land Records Department or search online at the Maryland Land Records.